duck-test-org/test-action-repo/README.md

 # test-action-repo
-Test the action created in `test-create-new-action`
+Test the action created in `test-create-new-action` repo.